 Studies show that people actually dislike creativity— and experts more so than anyone else.
 This is why, time and again, business partners who care most about backing great art— who thus pride themselves on knowing what great art looks like— end up backing the least creative works.

 And so the Bobtail Yearlings prefer to work with business partners who take pride in knowing how to do business, not in recognizing great art.

 If the Bobtail Yearlings are to achieve our mission, then others should find it rewarding to interact with us.
 And it should feel just as meaningful for us to work with each other.
 So each Yearling will vow to be a model of emotional intelligence, who’ll treat others with empathy, kindness, and respect.

 Of course, we won’t hesitate to criticize indie rock as an ideology.
 But we’ll always remind ourselves that those who’ve devoted their lives to it are people like us, and they’re the heroes of their own stories.

-Ongoing earnings from our extracurricular projects will first go to new Yearlings to grow their savings, if needed, up to a fixed limit.
+Ongoing earnings from Yearling’s Bobtail, as well as our extracurricular projects, will first go to new bandmates to grow their savings, up to a fixed limit.
 Any leftover amount will then go into our general band fund.

 We also understand the need to juggle band life with adult responsibilities.
-So if bringing a life partner into the band will help a Yearling maintain their commitment, then we’ll do our best to make this work.
+So if bringing a life partner into the band can help a longtime bandmate maintain their commitment, then we’ll do our best to make this work.